blackdollarG/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-script that prints a number with two decimal places, followed by a new line.
+ script that creates a new global variable